mbtoomey/TrialRepo/README.md

 # TrialRepo
-Describe what a repository for
+Describe what a repository for.
+Trying my first repository build!